omar-njie/CS-145-Java-data-structures/src/main/java/com/omar/data_structures/assignments/assignment_6/INFO.md

 ## Note

-* if you want another file to be encoded and decoded change this lines in `TextToCode.java`.
+* if you want another file to be encoded and decoded change the file name in `TextToCode.java`.
-* You don't have to worry about `CodeToText.java` because it depends on `.code` and `.huff` files when they were created from `TextToCode.java`
+* No changes for `CodeToText.java` is needed because it depends on `.code` and `.huff` files when they were created from `TextToCode.java`.

 ```java
 public class TextToCode {